paperplanefactory/paperplane-photography-theme/README.md

 ### :exclamation: How to set up a gallery:
 Galleries use WordPress posts and post attachments.
 To create a gallery:
 * create a new post;
-* upload to the post all images you want to add to the gallery - don't insert pictures in content, use "the_content" to describe your project instead: navigation trough images is generated automatically;
+* upload to the post all images you want to add to the gallery - the gallery is set by post attachments.
+Don't insert pictures in content, use "the_content" to describe your project instead: navigation trough images is generated automatically;
 * eventually re-order images using WordPress media panel: the image set as "Featured Image" should also be the first when you order imeges trough WordPress media library -> Uploaded to this post;
 * publish post;
 * you can also use posts to display videos.
 To do so, use the custom field "Video embed".
 Using a post to display a video will disable the gallery's navigation for that post (only one video per post);

+### :exclamation: How to sell pictures trouch PayPal:
+* In "Site settings > Image gallery options" set "Do you want to sell your photos?" option to "Yes" and then confgure the required fields;
+* In Media Library select the picture you want to sell: set "Enable the sale of this image?" to "Yes" and then choose the price;
+* Done!
+When viewing the picture on front end a button with a credit card icon will appear in top bar menu;

 ### :electric_plug: Useful plugins to install:
 These plugins are suggested based on my experience and are therefore a simple tip.